Honors & Awards

 Personal

-Cunningham, who enjoys playing the bagpipes, is majoring in finance and earned a spot on the Nebraska Scholar-Athlete Honor Roll in the fall of 2024.
+The son of Sian and Allen Cunningham, Brodie is majoring in finance and earned spots on the Nebraska Scholar-Athlete Honor Roll in the fall and spring semesters of 2024-25.
+He was also a member of the 2025 Tom Osborne Citizenship Team.

 “I chose Nebraska because of how well they treat their student-athletes in regards to helping them within the classroom, gym, nutrition and much more,” Cunningham said.
 “Along with that is how nice the people are at Nebraska.
 They are constantly investing in their academic and athletic departments, which means they are always improving.”